top of page

 At the same time my love for music was growing, my love for writing was right behind it simultaneously.
-Then suddenly one evening, I was leaving the Bronx with my mother & younger sister Doris, only 2 months shy of my 11th birthday, & getting into a car & crossing the George Washington Bridge to go stay with a friend of hers she worked with.
-We also lived in the same building with them at our first apartment in the Bronx at 1459 Fulton Ave, the street my sister & I were also born on in Bronx Hospital, which was right up the street.
-Shortly after that, we moved about 10 minutes away to 3080 Park Ave, at the corner of 158th St. When we left that night, my Dad did not come.
+Then suddenly one evening, I was leaving the Bronx with my mother & younger sister Doris, only 2 months shy of my 12th birthday & getting into a car & crossing the George Washington Bridge to go stay with a friend of hers she worked with.
+We also lived in the same building with them at our first apartment in the Bronx on Fulton Ave, the street my sister & I were also born on.
+We lived in the projects for 8 years.When we left that night, my Dad did not come with us.

 You see I loved music & I loved singing too, & to my shock & amazement, many of the artists & groups I listened to on the radio in the Bronx, were living there, or recording there!
 Groups & artists like The Isley Brothers, Wilson Pickett, The Moments, Sylvia Robinson, Tony Bennett, The Whatnauts, Larry & Fonce Mizelle, Clyde Otis, George Kerr, Van McCoy, & so many others that came after them, had their own unique connection to Englewood.

-Shortly after moving there, I joined a band while in middle school & then found myself spending a lot of time at a local recording studio called, All Platinum Records where Love On A Two Way Street by the Moments, & Pillow Talk by Sylvia Robinson, & I'll Erase Away Your Pain by the Whatnauts were all recorded & produced by the legendary George Kerr, who I would work with years later on Huevo Dancin!!!!
-I eventually became friends with the sons of the owners of that studio who just happened to be Joe & Sylvia Robinson, & their oldest son Joey & I became good friends, along with younger ones Leland & Rondo as well, & I spent many days over at their house & just as many days down at the studio hanging out with the stars.
+Shortly after moving there, as fate would have it I guess, I joined a band while in middle school & then found myself spending a lot of time at a local recording studio called, All Platinum Records where "Love On A Two Way Street" by the Moments, & Pillow Talk by Sylvia Robinson, & I'll Erase Away Your Pain by the Whatnauts were all recorded & produced by the legendary George Kerr, who I would work with years later on my own hit record Huevo Dancin!
+I eventually became friends with the sons of the owners of that studio who just happened to be Joe & Sylvia Robinson, & their oldest son Joey & I became good friends, along with younger brothers Leland & Rondo as well.
+I spent many days over at their house & just as many days down at the studio hanging out with the stars.
 And before long, I was living only a few doors from them on Liberty Rd. where the mother of the Isley Brothers made her home too right across the street!

 As the years progressed, Englewood became a "go to" place for some of the biggest names in the industry to live & record or set up offices to work in.
 And I saw many home grown kids become some of the biggest names in the business like Regina Belle, The Sugarhill Gang, Today & Big Bub, Bernard Belle, Regis Branson, Cindy Mizelle, Sista Souljah, Brian Morgan, Kevin Jones, & one of my best friends ever, Gary J. Harris (SIP) & others, all found great success in the music business.

-So this site not only chronicles my brief journey in the music business, which allowed me to meet, work with, & rub elbows with some of the biggest names in the business, but even more so, it's a celebration of the rich roots & musical history that could only come from my 2nd hometown, Englewood, NJ.
+So this site not only chronicles my brief journey being around the music business, which allowed me to meet, work with, & rub elbows with some of the biggest names in the business, but even more so, it's a celebration of the rich roots & musical history that could only come from my 2nd hometown, Englewood, NJ.
 And there's no doubt that the music industry would have missed some of the greatest contributions it ever had, if Englewood had not been on the map to make her contributions not only to the music business, but to the whole world!
 Enjoy the tour & click on every image to get a little history about the legends that made growing up in Englewood, a musical memory I will treasure forever !!!